Climate of Istanbul: Areas and microclimates

 Because of its hilly topography and maritime influences, Istanbul exhibits a multitude of distinct microclimates.
-Average temperatures range from 12 C to 15 C depending on location, rainfall varies widely from around 600 mm on the southern fringe at Florya to 1200 mm on the northern fringe at Bahçeköy, and sunshine ranges from 2300 hours to 1800 hours depending on location.
+Average temperatures range from 12 C to 15 C depending on location, rainfall varies widely from around 600 mm on the southern fringe at Florya to 1200 mm on the northern fringe at Bahçeköy, and sunshine ranges from 2300 hours to 1800 hours (comparable to Portland, Oregon and Bournemouth respectively) depending on location.

 Furthermore, while the city itself lies in USDA hardiness zones 9a to 9b, its inland suburbs lie in zone 8b with isolated pockets of zone 8a, restricting the cultivation of subtropical plants to the coasts.

 Marmara coast

 The warmest and driest region of Istanbul, the Marmara coast is considered to have a Mediterranean climate by both Köppen and Trewartha.
 Bohn, however, considers the area sub-Mediterranean as with the rest of Istanbul, and comments that the region is "protected from cold winds due to their location on southern slopes at the sea, [has] very high water deficiency in summer."
 Thornthwaite also considers the region "s2", "with considerable summer drought".

-Its summers are some of the hottest in the province, with summerly means reaching 25 C in July and August in some areas; although Bohn argues that if the region hadn't been thoroughly urbanized, this value would have been 20 C to 23 C.
+Its summers are some of the hottest in the province, with summerly means reaching 25 C in July and August in some areas, although Bohn argues that if the region had not been thoroughly urbanized, this value would have been 20 C to 23 C.

 Winter temperatures are also higher, with daily means of about 6 C in January and February over the lowlands, while some hills experience average temperatures around 4 C. The area largely lies in USDA hardiness zones 9a and 9b, with temperatures rarely falling below -5 C.

 Rainfall is generally around 600 mm to 800 mm throughout the region, although rainy days increase from west to east, with Pendik getting around 12 more days of precipitation than Florya.
 The area is also relatively snow-poor, with less than 10 days of snow in all parts of the region, around half of which accumulates and stays on the ground for more than a day.